Geography (GEO) - Graduate Courses

 ESC/GEO 430/530 Cr.3

 A systematic study of the interactions between flowing water and surface landforms.
 Emphasis is placed on watershed and stream development, sediment transport and storage, flow frequency analysis, and applications of fluvial principles to river management and stream restoration.
 Class activities will include field exercises in the La Crosse region, mathematical analysis of hydrologic variables, and spatial analysis with Geographic Information Systems.
-Prerequisite: ESC 221 or ESC 222.
+Prerequisite: ESC 222.
 (Cross-listed with ESC/GEO, may only earn credit in one department.)
 Offered Spring - Odd Numbered Years.

 ESC/GEO 440/540 Cr.3